gdo390/pepp_cdm/pages/about.md

 {% include feature/jumbotron.html objectid="demo_psychiana565" %}

-{% include feature/nav-menu.html sections="About the Collection Builder CDM Skin;About the About Page" %}

-## About the Collection Builder CDM Skin
+## About the Weisman Museum of Art Collection

 This demo collection features items from the Pepperdine University's [Weisman Museum of Art Collection](https://cdm15730.contentdm.oclc.org/digital/collection/p15730coll35), and is built using [CollectionBuilder-CONTENTdm](https://github.com/CollectionBuilder/collectionbuilder-contentdm).